The Bankrate promise

 People may consider crypto loans because of the benefits they provide and because they have no intention to trade or use their crypto assets in the near future.
 The acronym HODL, which stands for hold on for dear life, is a common refrain in crypto-focused online forums.

-Benefits of cryptocurrency lending
+Potential benefits of cryptocurrency lending

-- Low interest rates: While they’re generally not as cheap as mortgage or car loans, crypto loans are an inexpensive alternative to personal loans and credit cards.
+- Low interest rates: While they’re generally not as inexpensive as mortgage or car loans, crypto loans are an inexpensive alternative to personal loans and credit cards.
 You can often get a crypto loan with an interest rate below 10 percent.

 - No credit check: Crypto lending platforms and exchanges typically won’t run a credit check when you apply, making it an incredibly attractive financing option for people with poor credit or no credit history.